What is Backflow?

 - Lawn irrigation/Sprinkler systems

-- Garden hoses - especially when connected to lawn fertilizers and/or pesticides or other chemicals
+- Garden hoses - especially when connected to lawn fertilizers and/or pesticides or other chemicals or left in a swimming pool or other liquid

 - Chemically treated heating systems